 In providing SAL services, the Contractor shall meet the requirements of all applicable State and federal laws and regulations.
 Additional development of policies by the Contractor may be required.
 The Contractors shall:

 Meet the licensure and regulation requirements in 441 Iowa Admin.
 Code Ch.
-108 and all applicable State and Federal laws and regulations.
+108 and all applicable State and federal laws and regulations as well as all applicable certification, or approval statuses.

 Develop and use written policies approved by the Agency for: